Movatterモバイル変換

 The missorium (silver dish) of Gelimer (Bibliothèque nationale de France)[1]

 TheEastern Roman EmperorJustinian I, who had supported Hilderic, soon declaredwar on the Vandals, ostensibly to restore Hilderic.
-In June 533, Justinian sent an expeditionary force commanded byBelisarius which finally reached Africa in the beginning of September.
-Meanwhile, inSardinia, which formed part of the Vandal domain, the governorGodas, aGoth, revolted against Gelimer and began to treat with Justinian as an independent sovereign.
-Gelimer, ignorant or contemptuous of Justinian's plans, sent a large army consisting of most of the available army in Africa under his brotherTzazo to crush the rebellion, meaning that the landing of Belisarius was entirely unopposed.[4]
+In June 533 AD, Justinian sent an expeditionary force commanded byBelisarius which finally reached Africa in the beginning of September.
+Meanwhile, inSardinia, which formed part of the Vandal domain, the governorGodas, aGoth, revolted against Gelimer and began to interact with Justinian as an independent ruler.
+Gelimer, ignorant or contemptuous of Justinian's plans, sent a large army which included the majority of his available men in Africa under his brotherTzazo to crush the rebellion, leaving the landing of Belisarius to be entirely unopposed.[4]

-On landing, Belisarius immediately marched for Carthage, finally meeting resistance on 13 September when he was confronted by Gelimer atAd Decimum, 10 miles fromCarthage.
+After landing, Belisarius immediately marched to Carthage, finally meeting resistance on 13 September when he was confronted by Gelimer atAd Decimum, 10 miles fromCarthage.
 Although outnumbered 11,000 to 17,000 the battle was evenly fought by the Vandals until Gelimer's brotherAmmatus was killed, at which time Gelimer lost heart and fled.
-On 14 September 533, Belisarius entered Carthage and ate the feast prepared for Gelimer in his palace.
+On 14 September 533 AD, Belisarius entered Carthage and ate the feast prepared for Gelimer in his palace.
 However, Belisarius was too late to save the life of Hilderic, who had been slain at Gelimer's orders as soon as the news of the landing of the imperial army came.[5]

 1. ^"Missorium de Geilamir, roi des Vandales".
 Médailles et Antiques de laBibliothèque nationale de France.Medaillesetantiques.bnf.fr.
 Retrieved 2019-04-06.